Critical period: Myelin

 Another mechanism that closes the critical period is myelination.
 Myelin sheaths are formed by oligodendrocytes in the CNS that wrap around segments of axons to increase their firing speed.
-Myelin is formed in the early stages of development and progresses in waves, with brain areas of later phylogenetic development (i.e. those associated with “higher” brain functions like the frontal lobes) having later myelination.
+Myelin is formed in the early stages of development and progresses in waves, with brain areas of later phylogenetic development (i.e. those associated with "higher" brain functions like the frontal lobes) having later myelination.
 The maturation of myelination in intracortical layers coincides with critical period closure in mice, which has led to further research on the role of myelination on critical period duration.

 Myelin is known to bind many different axonal growth inhibitors that prevent plasticity seen in critical periods.
-The Nogo Receptor is expressed in myelin and binds to the axonal growth inhibitors Nogo and MAG (among others), preventing axon growth in mature, myelinated neurons.
+The Nogo receptor is expressed in myelin and binds to the axonal growth inhibitors Nogo and Myelin-associated glycoprotein (MAG) (among others), preventing axon growth in mature, myelinated neurons.
 Instead of affecting the timing of the critical period, mutations of the Nogo receptor prolong the critical period temporarily.
-A mutation of the Nogo receptor in mice was found to extend the critical period for monocular dominance from around 20 – 32 days to 45 or 120 days, suggesting a likely role of the myelin Nogo receptor in critical period closure.
+A mutation of the Nogo receptor in mice was found to extend the critical period for monocular dominance from around 20–32 days to 45 or 120 days, suggesting a likely role of the myelin Nogo receptor in critical period closure.

 Additionally, the effects of myelination are temporally limited, since myelination itself may have its own critical period and timing.
 Research has shown that social isolation of mice leads to reduced myelin thickness and poor working memory, but only during a juvenile critical period.
 In primates, isolation is correlated with abnormal changes in white matter potentially due to decreased myelination.

 In all, myelin and its associated receptors bind several important axonal growth inhibitors which help close the critical period.
 The timing of this myelination, however, is dependent on the brain region and external factors such as the social environment.